jitsejan/pelican-blog/content/2017-06-27_using-pythons-pickle-to-save-and-load-variables.md

-Title: Using Pythons picke to save and load variables
+Title: Using Pythons pickle to save and load variables
 Date: 2017-06-27 13:45
 Modified: 2017-06-20 13:45
 Category: posts